51pgwamuyu/celo-101/readme.md

 ### function allowance(address owner, address spender)

-This funcrion returns the remaining number of tokens that the spender is still allowed to draw from the owner's account.
+This function returns the remaining number of tokens that the spender is still allowed to draw from the owner's account.
 This is part of the approval mechanism, allowing holders to see how much of their tokens have been approved for spending by others.

 ## Events